ekruskal/dsp/03-command_line.md

     ls -a will list all the contents of your current directory including those that begin with ".".

-    ls -l will list the contents of your current directory using a long listing pattern, meaning it will list them vetically and will provide additional information, such as size and creation date.
+    ls -l will list the contents of your current directory using a long listing pattern, meaning it will list them vertically and will provide additional information, such as size and creation date.

     ls -lh will perform the same operation as ls -l, except it will display the size in a human readable format.